 While Visa and MasterCard NZ casinos are by far the most common card issuers, online casinos in New Zealand will typically also take payments through Electron, Interac, EC, Maestro, Solo, and Carte Bleu.
 While less common, you may also find some casinos supporting American Express, Diner's Club, and Discover Card.

 Yes, you can use credit cards at an online casinos and are the most popular way to deposit and withdraw funds.

-Apart from Visa and MasterCard, who offer both credit and debit cards, you’ll see the logos on NZ online casinos for the following card issuers: American Express (rare), Discover Card (Rare), Diners Club (fairly rare), Maestro (UK, common), Solo (UK, fairly rare), Carte Bleu (France, common), Interac (Canada, common), VISA Electron (Common), and EC (Germany, common).
+Both credit and debit cards enable customers to make deposits at online casinos.
+Players just have to look at logos on NZ online casinos for the following card issuers: American Express (rare), Discover Card (Rare), Diners Club (fairly rare), Carte Bleu (France, common), Interac (Canada, common), VISA Electron (Common), and EC (Germany, common).